Marcc24k/StudentSearchPro/README.md

 -Maybe instead of prompt search make it just a search bar or both

--Make Error alert code for when program cannot find user--for some reaosn I cannot get this to work.
+-Make Error alert code for when program cannot find user--for some reason I cannot get this to work.
 All names return undefined except trish...How come this is happening?

--Fix my string concat within badName.
+-Need to fix string concat within badName.
 ***/